Owledge-ASE/Iteration-1/README.md

 Cucumber tests and execution code in https://github.com/Owledge-ASE/Iteration-1/tree/iteration-2/features

-Coverage report(100%) is present at: https://github.com/Owledge-ASE/Iteration-1/tree/iteration-2/coverage/index.html
+Coverage report(100%) will be generated after executing cucumber and then rspec tests at: ./coverage/index.html

 ## Heroku Link